tristar123456/chat/README.md

 ```
 npm run backend
 ```
-> Note: You will need `docker-compose` as well as `docker` to be able to run the backend
+> Note: You may need `docker-compose` as well as `docker` to be able to run the backend

 ## Where is my website?